hitchhikr/alienbreed/readme.md

 I made a few changes to the original game:

 - Removed the cheat codes and added a debug mode.
-- Fixed the bug in level 6 (no more evil smiley).
+- Fixed the bug in level 6 (taking the evil smiley isn't necessary to reach exit).

 A work in progress...